John Amadu Bangura: Sergeants' Coup

-On 17 April 1968, the Sergeants' Coup overthrew the National Reformation Council (NRC) military junta, led by Brigadier Andrew Juxon-Smith, which had seized power following Siaka Stevens winning the contested 1967 general election.
+On 18 April 1968, the Sergeants' Coup overthrew the National Reformation Council (NRC) military junta, led by Brigadier Andrew Juxon-Smith, which had seized power following Siaka Stevens winning the contested 1967 general election.
 Brigadier David Lansana had gained power initially on 21 March 1967, but was himself overthrown by Juxon-Smith just two days later.

 A group led by Warrant Officer Patrick Conteh and Private Morlai Kamara imprisoned the NRC officers and formed the Anti-Corruption Revolutionary Movement (ACRM).
 Bangura was in exile in Guinea, after he was earlier jailed after allegations of plotting a coup in February 1967, prior to the election.
 Bangura had been released and was serving as Sierra Leonean Ambassador to the United States, but fled his diplomatic post to hide in Guinea with Stevens and the rest of the exiled APC in the aftermath of the election and coup.
 Guinean president Ahmed Sékou Touré enabled them to train guerillas to prepare to retake Sierra Leone.

 After the Sergeants' Coup was successful, Bangura and Stevens returned from exile, with Bangura heading the new ACRM junta.
 Sir Henry Josiah Lightfoot Boston was invited to return as Governor-General, after being deposed and placed on 'leave' when he announced Stevens as the winner of the election.
-When he refused the offer, Justice Sir Banja Tejan-Sie was made Acting Governor General.
+When he refused the offer, Justice Sir Banja Tejan-Sie was made Acting Governor General on 22 April.
 Bangura was head of government until 26 April, when Stevens was made Prime Minister when Tejan-Sie confirmed the results of the election.